libsidplayfp/libresidfp/README.md

 In addition to the standard build options the following are available:

-`--enable-debug[=no/yes]`:
+* `--enable-debug[=no/yes]`:
-compile with debugging messages, disabled by default
+compile with debugging messages

-`--enable-inline`:
+(disabled by default)

-enable inlinig in the reSID engine, increases performances at the expense of bigger code size.
+* `--enable-inline`:
-Enabled by default
+enable inlinig in the reSID engine, increases performances at the expense of bigger code size (enabled by default)

-`--enable-branch-hints`:
+* `--enable-branch-hints`:
-enable branch hints in the reSID engine so the compiler can produce more optimized code, enabled by default
+enable branch hints in the reSID engine so the compiler can produce more optimized code (enabled by default)

-`--with-simd=<runtime/mmx/sse2/sse4/avx2/avx512f/none>`:
+* `--with-simd=<runtime/mmx/sse2/sse4/avx2/avx512f/none>`:
 enable x86 SIMD code for resampling.
 Not required if `-march` or `-mcpu` is already included in the compiler flags (i.e. `CXXFLAGS=-march=x86-64-v3`).
 _runtime_ enables runtime dispatch of the resampling function depending on the CPU supported instruction set.
 Works only when compiling with gcc.
-None by default
+(none by default)

-`--enable-lto`
+* `--enable-lto`:
-enable Link Time Optimization if supported by compiler. disabled by default
+enable Link Time Optimization if supported by compiler (disabled by default)

-`--disable-tests`
+* `--disable-tests`:
-disable unit tests
+disable unit tests and test programs
-disabled by default
+(enabled by default)